About GLOBALG.A.P.

 Developing NIGs

-for GLOBALG.A.P. standards/add-ons in collaboration with the technical committees
+for GLOBALG.A.P. standards/add-ons in collaboration with technical working groups

 Document 4, Document, national interpreatation guideline, NIG, NTWG